RonJohnson80/RONDOCS/README.md

 - Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
 We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.

 - Packetbeat: Packetbeat collects packets that pass through the NIC, similar to Wireshark.
-We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.Ê
+We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.ÃŠ